huggingface/optimum-habana/README.md

 ## How to use it?
-🤗 Optimum Habana was designed with one goal in mind: make training and evaluation straightforward for any 🤗 Transformers user while leveraging the complete power of Gaudi processors.
+🤗 Optimum Habana was designed with one goal in mind: **make training and evaluation straightforward for any 🤗 Transformers user while leveraging the complete power of Gaudi processors**.
 There are two main classes one needs to know:
 - GaudiTrainer: the trainer class that takes care of compiling (lazy or eager mode) and distributing the model to run on HPUs, and of performing traning and evaluation.
 - GaudiConfig: the class that enables to configure Habana Mixed Precision and to decide whether optimized operators and optimizers should be used or not.